FudanOCR/FudanOCR/data/readme.md

 - getdataset :  choose different dataset building strategy
 - getdataloader:  choose different loader strategy for different dataset

-## ADD MORE
+## More..
-Add your dataset-type in getdataset and getdataloader
+Add your own dataset in getdataset and getdataloader